1sde11/AWS-GWLB/README.md

-# AWS-GWLB Templates for UWE
+# AWS-GWLB Templates

-This is my AWS-GWLB repo for testing and creating templates to be used for UWE.
+This is my AWS-GWLB repo for testing.